Rushikesh8/capitals_quiz_backend/README.md

 ## Installation

-To run the Capital City Quiz locally, follow these steps:
+To run the Capital Quiz(Backend) locally, follow these steps:

 1. Clone the repository: